 The promise of Genesis speaks of a victory that will be complete: “She shall crush thy head.”
 And since the victory over Satan will be complete, so also the victory over sin which makes the soul slave and the devil master.
 But as Pius IX teaches in the Bull Ineffabilis Deus, the victory over Satan would not be complete if Mary had not been preserved from original sin by the merits of her Son: “De ipso (serpente) plenissime triumphans, illius caput immaculato pede (Maria) contrivit.”

 The Immaculate Conception is contained therefore in the promise of Genesis as the oak is contained in the acorn.
 A person who had never seen an oak could never guess the value of the acorn, nor its final stage of development.
 But we who have seen the oak know for what the acorn is destined, and that it does not yield an elm nor a poplar.
 The same law of evolution obtains in the order of progressive divine revelation.
 (Garrigou-Lagrange O.P., Reverend Reginald.
 “The Mother of the Saviour: And Our Interior Life” Catholic Way Publishing.
 Kindle Edition.).
-I cannot locate this book on the Catholic Way site.
-A paperback version is available from TAN.
+A paperback version is available from TAN as well.

 † Immaculate Heart of Mary, Queen of our hearts, Mother of the Church, do thou offer to the Eternal Father the Precious Blood of Our Lord Jesus Christ, for the conversion of poor sinners, especially our Pontiff.